Philanthropinism: History

 Robert Sumser summarises Basedow’s emphasis as being on a "cosmopolitan, nonconfessional, and pragmatic system of education [which] proved inspirational to a younger generation of pedagogues."
 One of Basedow's fundamental concepts was that education occurs when the students are taught as much as possible in real life and application of the knowledge was highly important.
 Classes were often held outside or with the use of pictures to make the subject as real as possible.
 The subjects taught at the Philanthropinum were Mathematics, Languages: French, German and Latin, Eloquence, All religions, Craftwork, Sciences, Sports: Fencing and Gymnastics.
-Among those pedagogues were German educators such as Joachim Heinrich Campe (1746-1818), Ernst Christian Trapp (1745-1818), Christian Gotthilf Salzmann (1744-1811) but later also the Austrian Vincenz Eduard Milde (1777-1853).
+Among those pedagogues were German educators such as Joachim Heinrich Campe (1746–1818), Ernst Christian Trapp (1745–1818), Christian Gotthilf Salzmann (1744–1811) but later also the Austrian Vincenz Eduard Milde (1777–1853).
 Their educational ideas are based on a notion that a human being is not born fully formed but is essentially formable, a notion inspired by Locke’s concept of the tabula rasa.
 In particular the philanthropinists' goals included education to bliss, to a way of thinking as proposed by Immanuel Kant, to human dignity and morality.
-Another aspect dealt with the balance between individual perfection and an individual’s utility for civil society, which both needed to be attained without one hazarding the other.
+Another aspect dealt with the balance between individual perfection and an individual’s utility for civil society, which both needed to be attained without one hindering the other.

 Philanthropinism was a comparatively short-lived movement (late eighteenth to early nineteenth century) but influential in the later development of pedagogy, for instance by introducing nonconfessional religious education or physical education.
 Moreover, philanthropinist writers helped develop the modern genre of children’s literature with their writings for children and "freed [the German children’s literature] from dependence on the great French and English models."